apache/pekko-connectors/docs/src/main/paradox/slick.md

 ## Using a Slick Source

-The Slick connector allows you to perform a SQL query and expose the resulting stream of results as an Akka Streams `Source[T]`.
+The Slick connector allows you to perform a SQL query and expose the resulting stream of results as an Apache Pekko Streams `Source[T]`.
 Where `T` is any type that can be constructed using a database row.

 @@@ warning
 Some database systems, such as PostgreSQL, require session parameters to be set in a certain way to support streaming without caching all data at once in memory on the client side, see [Slick documentation](https://scala-slick.org/doc/3.2.0/dbio.html#streaming).